-- Employee screening and authorization records (see Screening Employees above).
+- Employee screening and authorization records (see Screening Employees).

-- Controlled substance tracking records (including drug dispensing records) See Controlled Substance Tracking below.
+- Controlled substance tracking records (including drug dispensing records) See Controlled Substance Tracking.

 If the registrant wishes to maintain controlled substance records at a central location other than the registered location, he or she must send a notification to the DEA.
 Requirements regarding the information that must be submitted in the notification is available in the Code of Federal Regulations, 21 CFR 1304.04.